 #8 – Life and Love

 Grasshoppers begin as an egg, one of hundreds, in fact.
-The nymphs that hatch resemble an adult, but require a number of moltings to reach full development and size.
+Grasshopper nymphs resemble an adult, but require a number of moltings to reach full development and size.
 Adults range in length from .4 to 2.75 inches, with females generally being larger than the males.

 #9 – Farm Fury

-As grasshoppers prefer grass, they’re more likely to be found near fields than forests.
-Maintaining a balance between pest and produce may be one of the most important concerns in coming years for the agricultural community, especially with the growing number of vegetarians worldwide in protest to the inhumane treatment of food animals and the need for healthier meat alternatives.
+As grasshoppers prefer grass, they’re more likely to be found near grassy fields than forests.
+Maintaining a balance between pest and produce may be one of the most important concerns in coming years for the agricultural community, especially with the growing number of vegetarians worldwide and the growing shortages in meat production.

 #10 – Home is Where the Food is